JesumboOludipe/jesumbooludipe.github.io/README.md

 ## About Me

-I am a highly motivated data analyst with a strong background and over 4 years of experience in SQL, Power BI, Python, and Excel.
+I am a highly motivated data analyst with a strong background and years of experience In Data Analysis using various tools such as SQL, Power BI, Python, and Excel.
 I have a proven track record of converting complex data into actionable insights that drive business growth and improve decision-making.
 My expertise lies in data analysis and visualization, where I excel at developing efficient dashboards and reports for stakeholder communication.

 Throughout my career, I have successfully delivered various projects using these tools, and I am constantly working to improve my skills.
 I possess excellent communication skills, allowing me to collaborate effectively with teams and stakeholders to achieve common goals.
 I am also a quick learner and thrive in a fast-paced and challenging work environment.